komplexnupe/fitLink-LL/README.md

 # fitLink
 > This project includes edits and add-ons that I made after our group project was delivered.
 The original project is listed below for reference.
+The original project only has the Create and Read from the database functioning.
+I've included the Update & Destroy.

 ## Installation - Updated Project
 > npm i <br>